S3-working-group/s3-practical-guide/src/co-creation-and-evolution/driver.md

 ### Drivers: Value and Waste ###

-_**Value** is the importance, worth or usefulness of something in relation to responding to a driver._
+_**Value:** is the importance, worth or usefulness of something in relation to responding to a driver._

-**Waste** _is anything not necessary for - or standing in the way of - effective response of a driver._
+_**Waste:** is anything not necessary for - or standing in the way of - effective response of a driver._

-Adopting the concept of value and waste makes many tools and ideas from **lean production** and **lean software development** available to support organizations running on Sociocracy 3.0:
+By adopting the concept of value and waste, many practices and ideas from **lean production** and **lean software development** can be utilized by organizations pulling in S3 patterns:

 * value stream mapping
 * various strategies for eliminating waste
 * the Kanban Method